openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

         the icing on the cake for KDE 4, adding speed, visual enhancements, and increased hardware compatibility.

-**Faceted Browsing for Dolphin** â€“ Pressing Ctrl+F in
+**Faceted Browsing for Dolphin** – Pressing Ctrl+F in
-        Dolphin used to open Kfind, a search interface that used various Linux/Unix search tools such as â€œfindâ€ and â€œlocateâ€ to get you the files you wanted.
+        Dolphin used to open Kfind, a search interface that used various Linux/Unix search tools such as “find” and “locate” to get you the files you wanted.
 In KDE 4.6, you can open the search interface within Dolphin and find indexed files quickly and easily.
 The addition of a filter side bar also allows you to find exactly the types of files you want, giving you options for file type, creation date, and even rating. (...)